 Answer: a Cover is a work object that is a parent to one or more related work objects.

 One work party is present in the cover work object and also present in the covered work objects associated with the covers.

 A folder is a work object in concrete class that inherits from the work-Folder-class.

 A folder object holds a collection of one or more other work objects providing access for reporting.

 6. Declare pages?

-Answer: it is the instance of Rule-Declare-Pages rule type. it is used to define the content of clipboard page that is available in read only mode for multiple requestors in ur application. the name of the declare page starts with Declare
+Answer: it is the instance of Rule-Declare-Pages rule type. it is used to define the content of clipboard page that is available in reading the only mode for multiple requestors in ur application. the name of the declared page starts with Declare